Rher92/poll_application/README.md

 ## How to use the API ##

-in the nexts examples, we will use the python requests library.
+Next examples, we will use the Python Requests Library to help us to make the requests.

 the **username** params in the url belong to your account. the **token** params in the url belong to your account.